With its jet-black exterior, red running lights leading the way, and unmatched...

 Ten years ago, a crack commando unit was sent to prison by a military court for a crime they didn’t commit.
 These men promptly escaped from a maximum security stockade to the Los Angeles underground.
 Today, still wanted by the government, they survive as soldiers of fortune.
 If you have a problem, if no one else can help, and if you can find them, maybe you can hire the A-Team.

-Following their escape from prison, the A-Team finds themselves pursued by various military figures, initially by Colonel Francis Lynch (William Lucking), Colonel Roderick Decker (y Lance LeGault) along with his aide Captain Crane (Carl Franklin), and later by General Harlan “Bull” Fulbright (Jack Ging).
-Remarkably, Fulbright's narrative takes a turn when he eventually employs the A-Team in the season four finale, a mission during which he dies.
+Colonel Francis Lynch (William Lucking), Colonel Roderick Decker (Lance LeGault) along with his aide Captain Crane (Carl Franklin), and later General Harlan “Bull” Fulbright (Jack Ging) pursue the team.
+In a shocking plot twist in the season four finale, Fulbright enlists the team, a decision that ultimately leads to his demise.

-To clarify: The A-Team actually robbed the Central Bank of Hanoi under the directive of their commanding officer, Colonel Samuel Morrison.
-Tragically, Morrison's demise during a raid left the unit unable to substantiate their actions without written orders.
+To clarify: The A-Team robbed the Central Bank of Hanoi under the directive of their commanding officer, Colonel Samuel Morrison.
+Morrison's death during a raid, however, meant the unit couldn't prove their actions without written orders.

-The A-Team captivates its audience through a blend of ceaseless action, unfettered adventure, and unapologetic humor.
-Yet, beyond the entertainment lay the team's distinctive Do-it-yourself approach, echoing Hannibal's iconic words: "I love it when a plan comes together!"
+The A-Team’s appeal lies in its combination of relentless action, daring adventures, and bold humor.
+Yet, beyond the entertainment lay the team’s Do-it-yourself approach, echoing Hannibal’s iconic words: "I love it when a plan comes together!"

 Recommended article